 Who has parental responsibility?

-It's important to note that only the birth-mother of a child has automatic parental responsibility for a child.
-As the father or non-biological parent there are three ways to acquire parental responsibility:
+It's important to note that only the birth mother of a child has automatic parental responsibility for a child.
+As the father, or non-biological parent, there are three ways to acquire parental responsibility:

 - You have legally adopted the child

-Unmarried fathers and step-parents who cannot claim parental responsibility under any of the above terms may seek a parental responsibility agreement with the mother or apply to the Family Court for a Parental Responsibility Order.
+Unmarried fathers and step-parents who cannot claim parental responsibility under any of the above terms may seek a parental responsibility agreement with the mother, or apply to the Family Court for a Parental Responsibility Order.

 Essentially parental responsibility lasts until the child is 18 and it means you have the right to be involved in significant matters relating to the child's welfare and wellbeing, particularly in relation to:

-- where the child should live (particularly if one parent wishes to move away following a relationship breakdown)
+- Where the child should live (particularly if one parent wishes to move away following a relationship breakdown)

-- health care and medical treatment (for example, in making decisions about whether the child receives particular medical treatments, such as inoculations etc.)
+- Health care and medical treatment (for example, in making decisions about whether the child receives particular medical treatments, such as inoculations etc.)

-- changing the child's name
+- Changing the child's name

-- religious upbringing and/or education
+- Religious upbringing and/or education

-- going on holiday and leaving the country (all persons with parental responsibility need to give consent before a child is taken abroad.
+- Going on holiday and leaving the country (all persons with parental responsibility need to give consent before a child is taken abroad.
 If consent is not given, the parent removing the child from jurisdiction could be charged with child abduction)

-Your parental obligations and rights
+What are parents’ parental obligations and rights?

-As a parent, you have some fundamental obligations to your child in terms of their welfare and you also have certain rights in terms of your relationship with the child.
+As a parent, you have some fundamental obligations to your child in terms of their welfare, and you also have certain rights in terms of your relationship with the child.

 Parents have the right to reasonable contact with their child as long as there is no risk to the child's welfare.
 Unless a prohibited steps order has been put in place by a court to prevent contact, a primary carer (the person with whom the child lives on a day-to-day basis) cannot prevent a non-resident parent from having contact with their child.